Sagebox/Pybox/README.md

     <img src="https://user-images.githubusercontent.com/70604831/174466253-c4310d66-c687-4864-9893-8f0f70dd4084.png">
 </p>

-# Easy-to-Use, Powerful Python, GUI-based tools for productivity (and fun)
+# Easy-to-Use, Procedural GUI Designed for Rapid, Creative Development (and Fun)

 Pybox is a set of GUI-based tools to help you add GUI components to your program, all without adding a lot of event-driven or GUI-specific code just to have graphics and controls in your program.